Wwstarry/CodeCoR/README.md

   This folder saves some of the tools we used for data processing during the experiment, such as cleaning the complete MBPP data set into a test data set.

-**Because the code is written a lot and is very complicated, it may be a bit messy after sorting it out.
-You can select the key parts to reproduce, and then get the results for evaluation.
-Thank you very much for reading this and wish you a happy life.**